-Alright mom, you want a shiny new Apple iPad but there is no way that you can justify it.
+So you want Apple products cheap?
+You want a shiny new Apple iPad but there is no way that you can justify it.
 Same holds true with most Apple products.
-Sure they are nice and shiny, but when you get to the nuts and bolts – unless you are using the Apple product for business, it’s hard to justify the expense.
-Well at least for us common folk with kids who suck every last penny out of us….
+Sure they are nice and shiny, but when you get to the nuts and bolts – unless you are using the Apple product for business, (on someone else’s dime) it’s hard to justify the expense.
+Well at least for us common folk with kids who suck every last penny out of us…. *raises hand*

 As you may have noticed, Apple doesn’t necessarily mark down prices or throw massive discounts – because well, they don’t have to.
 Even third party stores, such as Best Buy, often limit any discounts you receive on Apple products - supposedly due to minimal margins, so in order to save here is where to shop.

 I’m going to share with you how I’ve been able to save hundreds of dollars over the last few years and hopefully these tips of where to buy, how to get discounts and the truth about buying Apple cables for cheap will help you next time you go to make a purchase.

 Purchase Apple Refurbished Products

 Visit THIS link on the Apple website.
 You will be taken to the refurbished Apple items that you will see at prices MUCH lower than full price!
 The Apple products vary in discount, but typically you can save around 15-25% off the retail price of an Apple item – and this folks is much larger than you will find elsewhere.